OlineRanum/3D-LEX_Controller/README.md

 - "/*", everything else will be printed in the terminal

 # TCP socket communication
-The TCP socket can be communicated with.
-The socket has 2 states:
-- Accepting commands
-- Accepting data

-The socket starts in the accepting commands state, and will move to the accepting data state when the command "RECORDING" is received.
-The socket moves from accepting data to accepting commands if _any_ message is received.
-The commands can be sent through the OSC server functions and are as follows:
+The socket operates in a single state, handling incoming messages based on their content.
+The socket differentiates between commands and data as follows:

+- **Commands**: Messages containing a '!' character are considered commands.
+These include:
+  - **"FILE!<file_name>"**: Sets the file name for the incoming data.
-- "/CloseTCPListener", close the socket
+  - **"RECORD!<message>"**: Indicates that the socket should start accepting data.
+  - **"CLOSE!<message>"**: Closes the socket.
-- "/SendFileNameToTCP" [_file name here_], send a file name to the socket
+  - **"ALIVE!<message>"**: Prints a message to confirm the socket is active.
-- "/Alive", ask the socket to print something to the terminal

-The RECORDING command is sent when we ask the OSC server to record through the "/RecordStart" handle.
-Lastly, the data will be sent by the IPhone after the "/Transport" message has been sent to it.
+- **Data**: Messages without a '!' character or messages with a '!' character but no matching command are treated as file data.
+These are saved to a file in the specified directory.

+### Default File Naming
+If a file name is not specified using the "FILE" command, the data will be saved with the default name "NoFileNameGiven".
+Subsequent recordings will append "_rerecorded" to the file name.

 # Pipeline Illustrations
 ![Pipeline](/img/PipelineSignbankProject2.png)